Welcome

 Chapter 4: Classification

-In the previous chapters I used people’s ratings of products to make recommendations.
-In this chapter I use attributes of the products themselves to make recommendations.
+In previous chapters we used people’s ratings of products to make recommendations.
+Now we turn to using attributes of the products themselves to make recommendations.
 This approach is used by Pandora among others.

 Chapter 5: Further Explorations in Classification

-This chapter explores how we can use Naïve Bayes to classify unstructuted text.
-Can we classify twitter posts about a movie as to whether the post was a positive review or a negative one? (new version coming May 2013)
+This chapter explores how we can use Naïve Bayes to classify unstructured text.
+Can we classify twitter posts about a movie as to whether the post was a positive review or a negative one?